-It is also worth mentioning here that all SS-LE protocols that assume exact knowledge of the population size $n$, listed in Tables~\ref{table:silent} and~\ref{table:non-silent}, also solve the more general problem of \emph{self-stabilizing ranking} (SS-RK). \begin{definition}[Self-Stabilizing Ranking (SS-RK)] A protocol~$\calP$ solves SS-RK if, starting from any configuration, the population under~$\calP$ reaches, with probability~1, an output-stable configuration in which all agents output distinct integers in $[1,n]$. \end{definition}
+All existing SS-LE protocols with exact knowledge of the population size $n$ (Tables~\ref{table:silent} and~\ref{table:non-silent}) also solve the more general problem of \emph{self-stabilizing ranking} (SS-RK). \begin{definition}[Self-Stabilizing Ranking (SS-RK)] A protocol~$\calP$ solves SS-RK if, starting from any configuration, the population under~$\calP$ reaches, with probability~1, an output-stable configuration in which all agents output distinct integers in $[1,n]$. \end{definition}

 We call such outputs \emph{ranks}.
-Once unique ranks are assigned, the agent with rank $1$ can serve as the unique leader; hence, SS-LE reduces to SS-RK, while the converse reduction remains open.
-Nevertheless, the fact that all existing SS-LE protocols (assuming only knowledge of $n$) solve SS-RK suggests the following conjecture. \begin{conjecture} SS-LE and SS-RK have the same time--space tradeoffs: for any functions $f,g:\mathbb{N}\to\mathbb{N}$, SS-LE can be solved in expected (resp.\ w.h.p.) stabilization time $O(f(n))$ using $O(g(n))$ states if and only if SS-RK can be solved in expected (resp.\ w.h.p.) stabilization time $O(f(n))$ using $O(g(n))$ states. \end{conjecture}
+Once unique ranks are assigned, the agent with rank $1$ can serve as the leader; hence SS-LE reduces to SS-RK, while the converse reduction remains open.
+Since all known SS-LE protocols with knowledge of $n$ also solve SS-RK, this motivates the following conjecture.

+\begin{conjecture} SS-LE and SS-RK have the same time--space tradeoffs: for any functions $f,g:\mathbb{N}\to\mathbb{N}$, SS-LE can be solved in expected (resp.\ w.h.p.) stabilization time $O(f(n))$ using $O(g(n))$ states if and only if SS-RK can be solved in expected (resp.\ w.h.p.) stabilization time $O(f(n))$ using $O(g(n))$ states. \end{conjecture}

-Assuming knowledge of $n$, Cai, Izumi, and Wada~\cite{CIW12} showed that any SS-LE protocol requires at least $n$ states and presented a silent, state-optimal ($n$-state), $O(n^2)$-expected-time SS-LE protocol.
-Later, Burman, Chen, Chen, Doty, Nowak, Severson, and Xu~\cite{BCC+21} showed that increasing the number of states by a constant factor reduces the expected stabilization time to $O(n)$.
-They also proved this bound is optimal: any silent SS-LE protocol requires $\Omega(n)$ expected stabilization time (and $\Omega(n\log n)$ time w.h.p.).
-Dropping the silent requirement enables sublinear time (i.e., $o(n)$ time): they presented an SS-LE protocol that stabilizes in $O(\log n)$ time w.h.p., using super-exponentially many states (i.e., $O(n^{\log n}\cdot\log n)$ bits).
-No faster protocol exists, since any SS-LE protocol requires $\Omega(\log n)$ time---a trivial lower bound following from the coupon collector argument, unlike the non-self-stabilizing case~\cite{SM20}.
-They also proposed a protocol parameterized by a constant $\rho=\Theta(1)$ that stabilizes in $O(\rho\,n^{1/(\rho+1)})$ expected time using a reduced yet still super-exponential number of states, namely $O(n^\rho\log n)$ bits.
+Assuming knowledge of $n$, Cai, Izumi, and Wada~\cite{CIW12} proved that any SS-LE protocol requires at least $n$ states and presented a silent, state-optimal ($n$-state) protocol with $O(n^2)$ expected time.
+Burman, Chen, Chen, Doty, Nowak, Severson, and Xu~\cite{BCC+21} showed that increasing the number of states by a constant factor reduces the expected stabilization time to $O(n)$, and this is time-optimal for silent SS-LE: any silent protocol requires $\Omega(n)$ expected time (and $\Omega(n\log n)$ w.h.p.).
+Dropping the silent requirement enables sublinear time (i.e., $o(n)$ time).
+They presented an $O(\log n)$-time protocol w.h.p.\ using super-exponentially many states (i.e., $O(n^{\log n}\log n)$ bits).
+No faster protocol exists, which just follows from the coupon collector argument (in contrast to the non-self-stabilizing case~\cite{SM20}).
+They further gave a protocol parameterized by $\rho=\Theta(1)$ achieving $O(\rho\,n^{1/(\rho+1)})$ expected time using $O(n^\rho\log n)$ bits.